 Who are Partner Visas for?

-The Partner Visa subclass 820/801 (for onshore applicants) and 100/309 (for offshore applicants) allows the spouse or de facto partner of an Australian citizen, permanent resident or eligible New Zealand citizen, to live in Australia.
+The Partner Visa subclass 820/801 (for onshore applicants) and 100/309 (for offshore applicants) allows the spouse or de facto partner of an Australian citizen, a permanent resident or an eligible New Zealand citizen, to live in Australia.

 Being available to both heterosexual and same-sex couples, this two-stage visa is an ideal pathway towards gaining permanent residency provided you are in a married or de facto relationship.
 Applicants will need to be sponsored by their spouse or de facto partner.

 As a part of the two-stage process, successful applicants are initially granted a Provisional 820 or 309 visa (depending on their location) and are reassessed two years later for the Permanent 810 or 100 visa (depending on their initial visa).
 Both visas are applied for in the same application, however, in certain circumstances, you may be eligible to apply under the Permanent subclass.

 In order to apply for a 820 visa, you must be in Australia when you are applying for this visa.
 If you are outside of Australia, you may be able to apply for the Partner Visa Subclass 309 visa which has similar requirements to the onshore visas described here.
 Results Migration can assist you in determining which visa is the appropriate for you.

 If you are in a marital relationship you must satisfy the following elements to qualify for your visa:

 - Your marriage must be considered legal under Australian law.
 If you were married outside of Australia, and your marriage is valid in that country, it will usually be considered legal under Australian law.
 Non-recognised marriages in Australia would include same-sex marriages, underage or polygamous marriages.

 If you are in a de facto relationship you must demonstrate that: